Can you see the Northern Lights in Scotland? (2024/2025)

 Can you see the Northern Lights in the summer?

-During the summer months it’s virtually impossible to see the Northern Lights because summer nights are very light in the north of Scotland (and the rest of the aurora-watching places).
+During the summer months it’s virtually impossible to see the Northern Lights because the nights are very light in the north of Scotland (and the rest of the aurora-watching places).
 The Northern Lights can happen at any time of year but you need dark skies to see them.

 Best months to see the Northern Lights in Scotland